 Your Blueprint for Success

-Manufacturing employs more than 18,000 people in Polk County — a number that grows every month — and generated $2.8 billion of gross domestic product in 2017.
-It’s part of a growing industry: More than 20,000 manufacturers call Florida home, employing nearly 380,000 workers.
+Manufacturing employs more than 18,000 people in Polk County and in 2019 generated $24.4 billion in GRP.
+It’s part of a growing industry: more than 20,000 manufacturers call Florida home, employing nearly 380,000 workers.

 - Advanced Aluminum